 - Funeral advancement benefit.
 Will make an advance payment (usually to a maximum of about $20,000) to your nominated beneficiary to assist with funeral expenses.

 - Financial planning benefit.
 Will provide an advance payment to cover any legal or estate planning costs.

-Taking out life cover can see like just another thing to organise, when all you want to do is relax and enjoy planning your retirement.
+Taking out life cover can seem like just another thing to organise, when all you want to do is relax and enjoy planning your retirement.
 However, there are some important benefits and limitations you should consider when looking at seniors life insurance:

 - Obtain quotes from multiple providers.
 Don't get ripped off.
 Compare a number of quotes to ensure you're getting the best deal.

-- Choose a policy backed by a bug name.
+- Choose a policy backed by a reliable name.
 Make sure you do your research into the company's before you buy your policy.
 Look for details such as the company's history, awards, customer service and claims process.